Inbibo/adonisfx_docs/docs/maya/ui_overview.md

 ### License section

 - **Activate License**.
-Launches a dialog to activate an AdonisFX license or the trial period if the license is not activated.
+Checks the license status and if it is not activated yet, then a dialog is prompted to guide on the product key registration.
+This functionality is only available in Interactive Node-Locked license.

 ### Help section